Ice-and-Rock/DevDash-JuniorDojo/Notes&Learning.md

         - what an achievement!! ⭐️
     **next...**
-    - Install the new package I build and add it to the Test component
+    - Install the new package I build and add it to the Test component **
     - Didn't work ❌
         - Check the compatability of the new game with React
         - Might need to check exports and JSX if using the new package as a JSX !!
+        - Damn near spent 5 hours trying to work out whats wrong.
+I needed to create the npm package as a React App.
+I just don't have the time to go back through all of this to make it work.
+Another time, maybe!
+    **